-Concert/Symphonic Band (Year long)
+Concert/Symphonic Band (Year-long)

 This class is designed for those with at least one year of musical training.
-Students must provide their own instruments if they play flute, clarinet, sax, trombone, or trumpet.
+Students must provide their own instruments if they play the flute, clarinet, sax, trombone, or trumpet.
 This will be a performing group.
 Students will be able to audition for the marching band.

-Jazz Band (Year long )
+Jazz Band (Year-long )

 This course is designed for those who have an interest in the area of jazz.
 We will explore some history of jazz and learn the techniques of improvisations.
 This will be a performing group.
 Students who play the trumpet, trombone and sax will perform with the marching band.